 Can you make such brave decisions that shame can no longer drive your life?

 Shame thrives in secret keeping.
 This is part of the core work of Bravester.
-To expose shame for the sham that it is.
-No, that is not a typo.
-Shame is a sham.

 You are enough.
 Say it with me, “I am enough.”

 It feels awkward and almost unbelievable.
 It is hard to say, right?